Swimming Pool Diving Boards and Replacement Diving Board Information.

 Be sure to take the proper measurements.
 Every pool deck can be different.
 Check that the anchor points are correct and you have the right hardware for the job.

 Size does matter.
-Quality diving boards can be between 6' and 12' so you want to make sure you get the right one for your size deck.
+Quality diving boards can be between 6' and 12' so you'll want to make sure you get the right one for your size deck.
 Acrylic out-body, non-skid tread, and holes for easy installation are a must for safety purposes.
 Look for strong deck mounts and a good warranty.
 Most boards have a 3 - 5 year warranty on workmanship.
 Any good board should stand up to hot Summers and harsh Winter.

 Out of all the swimming pool diving boards available, make the best choice for you, your family, your budget, and your expected experience.
 Just remember there can always be a diving board accident so the most important factor concerning your swimming pool is swimming safety.
-Don’t allow the emotion of buying a new diving board get in the way of common sense and safety.
+Don’t allow the emotion of buying a new swimming pool diving board get in the way of common sense and safety.